Take Action Against Fraud, Money Laundering, and Corruption

 Tuition and Financial Aid

 This 120 credit financial crime investigation degree costs $450 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid, from scholarships to military benefits.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid, from scholarships to military benefits.Learn More

 Faculty Spotlight: Experts From the Front Lines